FUSED SILICA MATERIAL DATA

 Electrical Properties

-Excellent electrical insulation properties with high resistivity and low dielectric loss.
-Ideal for high-frequency applications and electrical isolation in semiconductor processing equipment.
+Excellent electrical insulation with high resistivity and low dielectric loss — ideal for high-frequency use and electrical isolation in semiconductor processing equipment.

 | Dielectric Constant (1 MHz, 20°C) | 3.75 |